organix/mycelia/ufork.md

 ## Representation

+**WARNING! _THE REPRESENTATION AND IMPLEMENTATION IS CHANGING TO BETTER MATCH THE DESIGN DESCRIBED ON THE BLOG_**

 The quad-cell is the primary internal data-structure in **uFork**.
 It consists of four integers (current compile options are 16, 32, and 64 bits).